SUPPORTING FOUNDERS IN THE GROWTH STAGE OF THEIR VENTURES

 Just north of Manhattan during the beautiful Hudson Valley’s peak foliage season, our kickoff event gathers fellows, mentors, and Praxis core team together at a private lodge to examine organizational growth and personal leadership and sustainability.
 Fellows will share with and get to know their class and core team members, present their venture, and participate in informal meals, hikes, and shared spiritual practices together.

 Held at a private venue in the Presidio National Park in San Francisco, Fellows and a new group of mentors will again convene to share progress and gain insights into the process of building high-impact organizations.
 Fellows reconvene to build on key learnings from the field and take the conversation to the next level of depth, alongside participating in informal meals, hikes, and shared spiritual practices together.
-This event concludes with an opportunity to present at the Praxis Redemptive Investing Finale in front of 150+ investors in our community.
+This event concludes with an opportunity to present at the Redemptive Investing Gathering in front of 150+ investors in our community.

 Fellows will participate in the annual Summit as a part of the wider community of practice and in welcoming the incoming cohort of Business Fellows.
 Following this event, we encourage fellows to consider the Summit as the annual gathering place for practitioners of redemptive entrepreneurship that they return to year over year.